DafneRibeiro/BankChallenge/README.md

 I would go back to it after to fix it after I get my grade, or when I understand why it wouldn't work.

+Build with:
+---
+*Java Script
+*Jasmine as testing framework.